swennemans/building-your-own-reactjs/build_basic_vdom/02-recursively-build-dom.md

 ```

 No problemo for our code!
-It's already building a more complex `DOM` without any problems.
+We can build a deeply nested `DOM` without any problems.
 Awesome!
-But
-what is the role of our `vDOM` currently?
+But  what is the role of our `vDOM` in all of this?
 Curious?
 Me too!
-Let's explore it.
+Let's go to the next section 🛤